AbdelrahmanElshahat/Task-Tracker/ReadMe.md

 1. Fork the repository.

-2. .Create a new branch.
+2. Create a new branch.

     ```bash
     git checkout -b feature/your-feature-name.